Looking at the consulting engineering market right now, I see that there are two qualities of engineering firms out there at the moment.

 So, when you look at what you get with the really cheap, under-priced engineering companies, you’re really actually getting ripped off in a way.

-The companies that are doing work from overseas or sweatshops or are doing mass-market type of jobs for really, really cheap rates are doing so much less work for their money that the consumer is totally getting ripped off.
+The companies that are doing work from overseas or from sweatshops are doing so much less work for their money that the consumer is totally getting ripped off.

 Cheap Engineers doing Residential Engineering